 Gary W. Dunwoody of Little Rock, Ark., is currently serving his third three-year term on the Shriners Hospitals for Children® Board of Trustees.
 He was re-elected during the Shriners’ 2011 annual Imperial Session – held in Denver July 3-7.
 Dunwoody served his first three-year term on the Shriners Hospitals for Children Board of Trustees from 1991 to 1994.
-He served as Imperial Potentate (president and CEO of Shriners of North America) in 2005-2006.
+In addition, Dunwoody served as Imperial Potentate of Shriners International from 2005-2006.

 Born in Rome, Ga., Dunwoody moved to Dunnellon, Fla., where he grew up working at his parents’ seafood restaurant.
 He was on the football team and played the trumpet in high school.
 He earned a Bachelor of Arts degree from LaGrange College in LaGrange, Ga., and he is a member of the Kappa Sigma fraternity.
 After selling his company, Capitol Chemical & Supply, located in Little Rock, Dunwoody became a consultant for FabriClean Supply Co., which has its home office in Dallas, Texas.